vineetakhurana/DevOps-Milestone2/README.md

 ###Analysis

+  **Step 3 :**

-  We use the '*JsLint*' tool to perform static analysis of our javascript code.
+  We use the Jenkins plugin '*JsLint*' to perform static analysis of our javascript code.
 The tool analyses the code on every build :

   ![Alt text] [img5]

- In Jenkins, we configure the files that JsLint has to run analysis on and the xml to which the output needs to be parsed.
+ In Jenkins, we configure the files that JsLint has to run analysis on and  set the 'xml' to which the output needs to be parsed.

   ![Alt text] [img6]

- Jenkins, using the 'checkstyle' plugin, thus gives the following output on build :
+ Jenkins, using the '*checkstyle*' plugin, gives the following report based on the xml file populated during the build :

   ![Alt text] [img7]

- We can also look at the details of the output in the 'Details' tab.
-A sample is as follows ...
+ We can also look at the details of the output in the '*Details*' tab.
+A sample is as follows ..

   ![Alt text] [img8]

+ **Step 4 :**

  The analysis.js file computes the number of functions and the cyclomatic complexity for the source file ie., site.js

   ![Alt text] [img9]

+ **Step 5 :**

+  ![Alt text] [img10]

+  ![Alt text] [img11]

  [img1]: ./Images/jasmine_output_1.PNG